-'Adirondack Blue' is a mid-season maturing variety under Florida growing conditions.
-Season length was 88 days on average from planting to harvest, depending on growing conditions during the season.
-The plants should be harvested two weeks after vine kill to improve tuber maturation and skin set.
+Adirondack Blue' is a midseason-maturing variety under Florida growing conditions.
+Season length was on average 87 days from planting to harvest, depending on growing conditions during the season.
+Tubers should be harvested two weeks after vine kill to improve tuber maturation and skin set.
 Potatoes with proper skin set maintain better skin color, lose less weight in storage, and are more resistant to bruising and soft rot.
-For more information about vine killing on potatoes, see Potato Vine Killing or Desiccation described in Zotarelli et al. (2011).
+For more information about vine killing on potatoes, see Potato Vine Killing or Desiccation (Zotarelli et al. 2016).
 Late in the season, tuber size should be checked regularly in order to harvest tubers with desirable marketable size.
 Soil moisture should be managed late in the season to avoid high soil moisture conditions that cause enlarged lenticels and delayed skin set.